 - Bead crochet: Beads are also a common feature of crochet jewelry.
 This beaded wire crochet bracelet pattern can teach you how to work with both beads and wire in one project.

-- Crochet with glass: Some ambitious artists like Catherine Carr actually crochet with glass instead of yarn.
+- Crochet with glass: Some ambitious artists such as Catherine Carr crochet with glass instead of yarn.
 But you can also learn the simpler technique of working glass pieces into your crochet work.

 - Plastic bag yarn crochet: Also known as plarn, you can recycle old plastic bags by turning them into yarn and then use them to crochet mats, baskets and more.